epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-06-21-install-yaourt.markdown

 with a lot of Syua option in yaourt.
 This command will update all your AUR at once.

-Make sure you know what you are doing when skipping PGP Verivication.
+Make sure you know what you are doing when skipping PGP Verification.

 {% highlight bash %}
 $ yaourt -Syua